Happy New Year!!

 We recommend this program for preparing/certifying faculty to teach online and to prepare staff and instructional designers who support online teaching.
 The certificate prepares participants to develop and teach effective, interactive, and accessible courses that promote student retention and success.

-Cheryl Chapman is leading a project this summer to redesign the 12-week OESP (Online Education Standards & Practices) course.
-It will continue to be one option for participants to earn the certificate, although OESP may have a new name after the redesign!
-Look for a launch of the updated “OESP” in the fall.
+Cheryl Chapman is leading a project this summer to redesign the 12-week Online Teaching and Design (OTD) course.
+It will continue to be one option for participants to earn the certificate, although Online Teaching and Design course may have a new name after the redesign!
+Look for a launch of the updated “OTD” in the fall.

 Advanced Certificate in Online Teaching Principles